AidanSchmitigal/EnhancingDeformationAnalysisUI/README.md

 ### Prerequisites
 - CMake 3.5 or higher
 - OpenCV ~4.0.0 or higher with the OpenCV_DIR environment variable set to the path of the OpenCVConfig.cmake file
-- [Tensorflow C API](https://www.tensorflow.org/install/lang_c) installed on system path (findable by CMake)
+- [Tensorflow C API](https://www.tensorflow.org/install/lang_c) installed on system path both the lib and the bin directories (findable by CMake)
-- On Windows: CUDA 11 & cuDNN 8.x.x installed to PATH
+- On Windows: [CUDA 11](https://developer.nvidia.com/cuda-11-8-0-download-archive) with the include and bin directories & [cuDNN 8.x.x](https://developer.nvidia.com/rdp/cudnn-archive) installed to PATH
-- On Linux: CUDA 12.x & cuDNN 9.x.x installed to PATH, Zenity for file browsing operations
+- On Linux: [CUDA 12.x](https://developer.nvidia.com/cuda-downloads?target_os=Windows) & [cuDNN 9.x.x](https://developer.nvidia.com/cudnn-downloads) installed to PATH, Zenity for file browsing operations

 ### Compilation